Claude vs Greptile

 Features

-200K token context window
+Over 1 million token context window

-API access for developers
+API access for custom integrations and automation

-Swarm of parallel review agents
+Swarm of agents for multi-file analysis

 Custom rules in plain English

-Claude Code plugin for auto-resolve
+Claude Code Plugin for auto-resolve

 Integrations